 Step 3: Look up the bill number in the Legislative Synopsis & Digest (LSD)

 The Legislative Synopsis & Digest (LSD) will tell you everything that has happened to the bill, what amendments were proposed and what those amendments said.
 Use the LSD to determine the dates of relevant debates (see the tab at the side of the page, Readings relevant to legislative history).

 - Print: For General Assemblies prior to the 77th (1971-72), use the LSD print set at KFI 1215 I35.

 - Online: From the 77th General Assembly on (1971-), the LSD is available online.

-- Select the relevant General Assembly and click "Go!"
+- First, select the relevant General Assembly and click "Go!"

 - Under the Legislation & Laws section, click "Listing."